An owner is flying with pets and puts their white in a crate to get them used to it beforehand

 Don’t feed them a full meal within eight hours leading up to the flight.
 This will reduce the likelihood of a number two, sore tummy, and possible vomiting.
 Water is fine because staying hydrated is important.

-Here’s your handy checklist of additional pet air travel tips:
+Here’s your handy list of additional pet air travel tips:

-• Check-in for pets usually opens two hours before boarding and closes 90 mins prior to departure
+• Know that check-in for pets usually opens two hours before boarding and closes 90 mins prior to departure

 • Make sure your cat or dog has ample opportunities to go to the toilet before travelling

-• Attach your pet’s ID tag attached to their travel crate, as well as their collar
+• Attach your pet’s ID tag to their travel crate, as well as their collar

-• Travel with your pet’s papers and records as there is a pet information checklist which is filled in at the airport
+• Travel with your pet’s papers and records, including the pet information checklist you’ll have filled in at the airport

 • Once you arrive at your destination, you’ll need your ID and pet’s papers to collect your pet